brightway-lca/brightwebapp/jose/paper.md

 # Summary

-`brightwebapp` is a Python software package and web application that demonstrates a framework for building complex life-cycle assessment (LCA) and supply chain analysis applications that run in the browser using WebAssembly (WASM).
-It leverages the [Brightway](https://brightway.dev) LCA framework and the [Holoviz Panel](https://panel.holoviz.org) [@holoviz_panel] library to create interactive web applications with [Pyodide](https://pyodide.org/en/stable/) [@pyodide].
-The package is designed as a template for developers to create their own LCA applications, with a focus on ease of use and flexibility.
-As a stand-alone web application, it allows users to perform LCA and supply chain analysis of the entire US economy, based on theUSEEIO database [@yang2017useeio] directly in their web browser without the need for a local installation of Python or Brightway.
-This makes it an ideal tool for teaching and learning about LCA and supply chain analysis in a web-based environment.
+BrightWebApp is a [Python](https://www.python.org) software package, stand-alone web application and development template that demonstrates a framework for building complex life-cycle assessment (LCA) and supply chain analysis applications that run in the browser using [WebAssembly (WASM)](https://webassembly.org).
+It combines the Brightway [@Mutel2017] LCA framework for calculation with the Holoviz Panel [@holoviz_panel] library for interactivity, executing entirely client-side via Pyodide [@pyodide].
+As a stand-alone web application, it allows users to perform life cycle assessment, life cycle impact assessment and supply chain analysis of the entire US economy, powered by the US Environmentally-Extended Input-Output (USEEIO) database [@yang2017useeio] directly in their web browser without the need for a local installation of either Python or Brightway.
+In this context, it is well suited for teaching quantitative sustainability assessment.
+As a development template, it provides a starting point for developers to build their own web applications that leverage the Brightway framework in the browser and comes with extensive documentation describing the build and deployment process.

 # Statement of Need